 Perhaps you already have a ring or bracelet that you’d like your skeleton wristwatch to work alongside?
 In these cases, it’s wise to match the colors of your metals.
 If you’re looking for a skeleton face watch that matches a gold ring, we recommend choosing a gold-tone watch with a metal band.
 And if you’re wearing a silver, steel or platinum ring or bracelet, go for a silver-tone skeleton watch and band to match.

+What's your budget?
 The cost of a skeleton watch is greatly impacted not only by the movement but also by the material of the watch case and band.

 At the top of the list for white and silver-colored watches, you’ve got platinum.
 It’s a heavy, hard-wearing metal that reflects its rarity in the price.
 Silver isn’t a popular choice because the metal tarnishes easily and most stainless steel can pass for silver at a much better price.